dinoDanic/diny/README.md

 ## Why I’m building diny

-I never really liked AI.
-I’m not a “vibe coder” — for me, coding with AI kills the fun of programming.
-And yet, everyone seems to be using it now, even judging others for not doing the same, while half of them couldn’t write a line of code without it.
+I never liked using AI.
+I’m not a vibe coder, for me it kills the fun of programming.
+Still, everyone seems to use it and even judge others for not doing the same, while many couldn’t write a line of code without it.

-What I actually struggle with are commit messages.
+What I really struggle with are commit messages.
 I type fast, make typos, and usually leave junk like “ui update.”
 At the end of the day I want to log what I did for each client or project, but my commits are useless.
 I end up digging through git diffs just to remember what I worked on.
-With a memory like a goldfish, this is exhausting.
+With a memory like a goldfish, that’s exhausting.

 That’s why I built **diny**.
-It helps me write proper commit messages and added a **timeline** feature that pulls all commits for a day into a short summary.
+It helps me write proper commit messages and has a **timeline** feature that pulls all commits for a day into a short summary.
 Perfect for updating clients, filling in my time tracker, or catching up if I missed a few days.
-For this kind of job, AI actually makes sense — not coding for me, just fixing the boring parts I’d never do well myself.
+For this kind of job AI actually makes sense — not to code for me, just to handle the boring parts I’d never do well myself.

 ## Features